alvarorodriguez88/practice_Weather/README.md

 6. In the window that appears, give it a name (recommendation: "Main").
 Then, in the "Main class" box, click the icon next to it and choose the option that says "Main of rodriguezgonzalez.control."

 7. Next, in the box below ("Program arguments"), insert two parameters.
-The first should be your personal API Key, and the second should be the path where you want to save the database, ending with the name "/Tiempo_Canarias.db" to create the connection correctly (keep this information handy, as it will be useful later).
+The first should be your personal API Key(args[0]), and the second (args[1]) should be the path where you want to save the database, ending with the name "/Tiempo_Canarias.db" to create the connection correctly (keep this information handy, as it will be useful later).

 8. Click "Apply" and then "Ok," and proceed to run the program.